A wise person recently told me, “More people need a reason to go to Bowen Island.”

 From this point, the climb begins in earnest.
 Follow the red tree markers wherever possible.
 There is one tricky section where the path joins a gravel road with power lines overhead, then does a sharp U-turn to the right.
 Eventually you’re back on a proper uphill trail until you reach the Sunshine Coast Viewpoint, looking across to Keats Island and Gibsons.

 Re-hydrate before leaving the bluff for the final uphill climb to the peak.
-A fork in the trail gives you options for the last stag.
+A fork in the trail gives you options for the last stage.
 The left fork is the most direct route to the North Peak but it is much steeper, including one section with ropes and chains to help you ascend.
 In the spring this route can also be icy, so be careful.
 If ropes and chains aren’t your thing, the right fork eventually loops back to the peak via a much less severe climb.

 A wooden platform (actually helicopter pad) among a myriad of communications towers at the North Peak is ideal for lunch and enjoying the unique views looking east to Vancouver, Horseshoe Bay and the mountains rising from Howe Sound.